fel1xp/CV/README.md

 Notes Application - a JavaScript web app allowing the user to record notes, which are listed in an abbreviated form which can then be expanded.
 This project is significant to me because it exemplified fantastic teamwork.
 Working with 2 peers, we approached the project in a cohesive manner and were all very supportive of one another.
 We took time for self-learning and had a high-test coverage despite only spending 2 weeks on JS at this stage.

 Betwixt - My final project completed with 5 other talented Makers.
 Betwixt finds the mid-point between you and your friend, then recommending a variety of restaurants/bars/cafes for you to meet.
-The project is based on Next.js and involved the integration of numerous APIs.
+The project uses Next.js and involved the integration of numerous APIs.

 ## Key Skills & Attributes